Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Numerical experiments: Crack growth represented by time-invariant parameters.

-Finally, we compare policy realizations to visualize the difference between POMDPs and heuristic-based policies over an episode, related to the experiment $R_{R/I}50-R_{F/R}20$.
+Finally, we showcase policy realizations to visualize the difference between POMDPs and heuristic-based policies over an episode, related to the experiment $R_{R/I}50-R_{F/R}20$.
 Figure \ref{FIG:bpolsimSAR1} and Figure \ref{FIG:bpolsimSAR2} represent realizations of POMDP policies, whereas, Figure \ref{FIG:bpolsimInt} and Figure \ref{FIG:bpolsimTh} represent the realizations of heuristic-based policies.
 While heuristic-based policies prescribe a repair action immediately after a detection, POMDP-based policies might also consider a second inspection after a detection outcome.
 If the second inspection results in a no-detection outcome, a repair action may not be prescribed; however, if the second inspection also results in detection, a perfect repair is planned.
 POMDP-based policies provide, therefore, more flexibility, in general, and can reveal interesting patterns, such that it might be worthy, in certain cases, to conduct a second inspection before prescribing an expensive repair action.
+As such, based on analyzed POMDP policy patterns, heuristic rules can be informed and defined anew.
+As reported in Table \ref{Tab:exam1theorresult}, two additional heuristic rules are thus examined, where perfect repair actions are undertaken after two consecutive `detection' observations.
+These modified heuristics yield results closer to those provided by POMDP policies, with POMDP policies surpassing now the two heuristic ones by 7\% and 14\%, respectively.
+While an experienced operator might have initially guessed these more sophisticated heuristic decision rules, based on the imperfect and cheap observation model specified in this setting, in more complex settings, e.g. an I\&M planning scenario with inspections that provide more than two indications (as shown in Section \ref{Subsec:Case2}), decision makers might guide their choices for the selection of more advanced heuristic rules through an investigation of the patterns exposed by POMDP policy realizations.